24 january 2020

 Improving employee engagement is Protime's goal.
 After all, 70% of employees are not engaged.
 Being disengaged doesn't mean you're doing a bad job.
 Being disengaged essentially means: "I don't care if my company’s doing well.”
 Protime wants to avoid this at all costs.

 You can’t stimulate employee engagement with a complex strategy, an extremely high salary or a trendy product.
 No, only your company culture can improve employee engagement.
 Only your company culture can make employees go the extra mile.
-Only your company culture can give employees the second-best feeling in the world, ‘falling in love’ being number one.
+Only your company culture can give employees the second-best feeling in the world, ‘falling in love’ being number one: being proud.